Introduction to Advocacy:

 The term advocacy conjures multiple meanings in professional life, among them support, influence, and aid.
 From the mid-14th century, the word advocate (from Latin: advocatus) was defined as “one whose profession is to plead cases in a court of justice” (Harper, 2006), perhaps suggesting that advocacy began in law and/or with lawyers.
 Long before the law and lawyers, as far back as the very first animals and when homo sapiens began inhabiting the planet, advocacy was simply, “helping each other out” (Morgan, 2014).

-By focusing on the latter definition, this #ASHA16 course will teach Speech-Language Pathologists to advocate for their patients and themselves through multiple tools at their immediate disposal.
+By focusing on the latter definition, the ASHA 2016 course taught Speech-Language Pathologists to advocate for their patients and themselves through multiple tools at their immediate disposal.

 Typically, the Communication Sciences and Disorders (CSD) graduate curriculums do not include formal education on effective advocacy, nor do continuing education forums for professionals offer material on this topic.
 At the graduate level, courses focus on clinical aspects rather than occupational issues.
 Even during teaching practicums, internships, and clinical fellowships, the primary educational focus is on clinical care and established institutional practices.
 Maybe you learned how to request more therapy services or obtain an assistive device for a patient, but did you learn how to make sure your professional needs are met?
 For examples: